2.7 Social inclusion through volunteering

 On this page

-According to the Act on Volunteering, inclusivity is defined as one of the fundamental principles of volunteering in order to ensure equal conditions for volunteering, with a special emphasis on the inclusion of members of socially excluded population groups, with the aim of their inclusion in society and social empowerment.
+According to the Volunteering Act, inclusivity is one of the fundamental principles of volunteering.
+This principle is designed to ensure equal conditions for volunteering, with a particular emphasis on the inclusion of members of socially excluded population groups.
+The ultimate goal is to foster their inclusion in society and promote social empowerment.

-While social inclusion is defined as essential, there are no government-led initiatives or program for promoting of inclusivity of different populations (youth included).
-The promotion is mostly done through Agency for Mobility of and EU Programmes, Croatian Volunteer Development Center, or local volunteering organisations.
+While social inclusion is defined as essential, there are no government-led initiatives or programmes for promoting inclusivity among various populations, including youth.
+Promotion is predominantly carried out by the Agency for Mobility of and EU Programmes, the Croatian Volunteer Development Centre, or local volunteering organisations.

-There are no top-level policy measures to support young volunteers and reduce barriers to participation by covering the expenses that might occur (e.g. transportation, material, meals).
+There are no high-level policy measures to support young volunteers and reduce barriers to their participation by covering potential expenses such as transportation, materials, and meals.

-There are no top-level policy measures or initiatives that tackle development and strengthening of social cohesion and inclusion in the communities where volunteering projects take place.
+There are no high-level policy measures or initiatives addressing the development and strengthening of social cohesion and inclusion in the communities where volunteering projects take place.

-There are no top-level policy measures, initiatives, or programmes supporting young volunteers to engage in projects that contribute to solving of societal challenges.
+There are no high-level policy measures, initiatives, or programmes supporting young volunteers to engage in projects contributing to the solution of societal challenges.